Skip to main content

 The EEOC’s Role and the Legal Aftermath

 The EEOC’s 2016 rules were an attempt to harmonize the ADA with HIPAA by creating a clear incentive limit.
 The agency’s reasoning was that an incentive beyond 30% becomes so substantial that it is no longer a reward but a form of compulsion, effectively penalizing those who choose not to disclose their private health information.
-This is particularly relevant for who may have legitimate reasons for wanting to keep their health status private.
+This is particularly relevant for individuals with disabilities who may have legitimate reasons for wanting to keep their health status private.

 However, these EEOC rules were met with a legal challenge.
 In the case of AARP v.
 EEOC, a federal court found that the EEOC had not provided a reasoned explanation for how it arrived at the 30% limit as the threshold for voluntariness.
 The court vacated the rules, effective January 1, 2019.